picoded/JavaCommons-dstack/src/main/java/picoded/dstack/connector/README.md

 If null argument was provided, the following MUST be performed `throw new IllegalArgumentException(ExceptionMessage.unexpectedNullArgument);`

 If the object V class/interface is not an external library implmentation, but a JavaCommons implmentation / wrapper (such as JSQL).
-Its returning class/interface V, must be in the `dstack.connector` namespace.
+Its returning class/interface V, must be in its own namespace `dstack.connector.x.V` namespace.
 Textual representation of V should (but not required to) be identical to X.

-XConnector classes may implement internal classes utility files, under its own namespace.
+XConnector classes may implement additional internal classes utility files, under its own namespace.
 For example JSql, would implement utility classes under `dstack.connector.jsql.*`

-Connection object users, are required to ensure closeConnection is called at the end of its usage lifecycle
+Connection object users, are required to ensure `closeConnection` is called at the end of its usage lifecycle

 ## HazelcastConnector - config